kali-linex/linex/Documentation/networking/ipddp.rst

 networks can use to communicate via IP.
 AppleTalk-IP is simply IP datagrams inside AppleTalk packets.

-Through this driver you can either allow your Linux box to communicate IP over an AppleTalk network or you can provide IP gatewaying functions for your AppleTalk users.
+Through this driver you can either allow your Linex box to communicate IP over an AppleTalk network or you can provide IP gatewaying functions for your AppleTalk users.